josemariav/josemariav.github.io/index.markdown

 <br />
 My full name is Jose Maria Valenzuela Robles Linares.
 You'll find that my work authored in English only includes my first name "Jose Maria" and the first part of my last name "Valenzuela".

 So academic references should refer to "Valenzuela, Jose Maria" or sometimes "Valenzuela Robles Linares, José María".
 Just avoid using Linares as my single last name.
+Thank you.